ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

 not specify a predictive_value then it may be set to equal the auxiliary value if present.
-The predictive_value is used to determine whether an automatic error correction can take place when checked against the absolute and or difference thresholds.
+The predictive_value is used to determine whether an automatic error correction can take place when checked against the absolute and or percentage difference thresholds.
 * amend_total - this indicates whether the total or
 component values should be automatically corrected
 * absolute_difference_threshold - this threshold is used